 The generation capacity that is scheduled by the system operator over and above the amount required to serve forecasted load is called operating reserves.
 Broadly speaking, utilities carry two types of operating reserves: contingency reserves, used in the event of a generator failure; and balancing reserves, used to smooth out fluctuations in load and renewable output.
-The North American Electric Reliability Corporation (NERC) requires utilities to have access to contingency reserves sufficient to cover the failure of its largest unit; for TEP this is a 403 MW coal generator, which is 20.9% of mean load.
+The North American Electric Reliability Corporation (NERC) requires utilities in the Western Interconnection to have access to contingency reserves sufficient to cover the failure of their largest unit; for TEP this is a 403 MW coal generator, which is 20.9% of mean load.
 Ela et al. [2011] note that balancing reserves are typically set between 1-1.5% of peak load.
-Together, these imply that TEP should maintain approximately a 23% ratio of operating reserves to load.14
+Together, these imply that TEP should maintain approximately a 23% ratio of operating reserves to load.
+The 23% ratio provides a benchmark against which we can compare the baseline predictions of our model.